 Age-related macular degeneration (AMD) is the leading cause of vision loss among people over the age of 50.

-AMD is thought to be caused by aggregation of A2E a toxic, non-degradable cellular waste product in our eye's retina cells.
+AMD is thought to be caused by aggregation of A2E a toxic, non-degradable cellular waste product in our eye's retinal cells.

 Lysoclear is a molecular repair therapy based on the targeted delivery of exogenous A2E degrading enzymes to our retina cells to eliminate A2E, treat AMD and restore vision.